truzmeto/LoanStatusPrediction/README.md

 # Loan Status Prediction Project

-In this Data Science project, I aim to illustrate both analytical and practical aspects od data analysis, visualization and machine learning using python its most common libraries.
+In this project, I aim to illustrate both analytical and practical aspects of data science by performing data analysis, visualization and predictive modelling using python and its famous libraries.

 ## Requirements: